Bannaventa

-Bannaventa or Benaventa was a Romano-British fortified town which was on the Roman road later called Watling Street, which today is here, as in most places, the A5 road.
-Bannaventa straddles the boundaries of Norton and Whilton, Northamptonshire, England, villages highly clustered 1 km and double that away, respectively.
+Bannaventa or Benaventa was a Romano-British fortified town which was situated on the Roman road later called Watling Street.
+In the modern day, the location is on the A5 road.
+Bannaventa straddles the boundaries of Norton and Whilton, Northamptonshire, England.

 Iter II (Watling Street)

 The road on which Bannaventa lies is thought to be the first built by the Romans in Britain.
 It begins in Portus Ritupis (Richborough in Kent) and runs in successive north westerly directions - via many Roman towns.
 (Note: Notably at Viroconium (now Wroxeter in Shropshire), it bifurcated (split in two): one limb went to Deva Victrix (now Chester) and the other towards Aberystwyth with a link to Caerleon.)

 Bannaventa was a small fortified town on this road 10.9 mi north-northwest of the Roman town of Lactodorum (now Towcester).
 The other way, by 17.3 miles, was the Roman settlement of Venonis (Wigston Parva), a crossroads town - of this street which there for several miles marks the Leicestershire-Warwickshire boundary - with Fosse Way (road from Lincoln to Britain's south west).